Stability of a Random Multiple Access Channel with "Success-Failure" Feedback: Introduction

 \section{Introduction}

 We consider a decentralised multiple access system model with an infinite number of users, a single transmission channel, and an adaptive transmission protocol that does not use the individual history of messages.
+We consider a class of protocols where the user cannot observe the individual history of messages and the total number of messages.
 With any such a protocol, all users transmit their messages in time slot $(n,n+1)$ with equal probabilities $p_n$ that depend on the history of feedback from the transmission channel.

 Algorithms with ternary feedback ``Empty-Success-Collision'' were introduced in \cite{Tsy78(1)} and \cite{Cap79}.
 It is assumed that the users can observe the channel output and distinguish among three possible situations: either no transmission (``Empty'') or transmission from a single server (``Success'') or a collision of messages from two or more users (``Conflict'').
 It is known since the 80's (see e.g. \cite{Hajek}, \cite{Mih}) that if the feedback is ternary, then the channel capacity is $e^{-1}$: if the input rate is below $e^{-1}$, then there is a stable transmission protocol; and if the input rate is above $e^{-1}$, then any transmission protocol is unstable.
 A stable protocol may be constructed recursively as follows: given probability $p_n$ in time slot $(n,n+1)$ and a feedback at time $n+1$, probability $p_{n+1}$ is bigger than $p_n$ if the slot $(n,n+1)$ was empty, $p_{n+1}=p_n$ if there was a successful transmission, and $p_{n+1}$ is smaller than $p_n$ if there is a conflict.
-Hajek \cite{Hajek} considered a multiplicative increase/decrease, and Mihajlov \cite{Mih} an additive one.
+Hajek \cite{Hajek} considered a multiplicative increase/decrease and assumed that the random number, $\xi$, of arrivals per typical slot has a finite exponential moment, ${\mathbf E} e^{c\xi}<\infty$, for some $c>0$.
+Mihajlov \cite{Mih} considered an additive increase/decrease and assume the second moment ${\mathbf E} \xi^2$ to be finite.
+Later Foss \cite{Foss} showed that, without further assumptions on the input, condition $\lambda ={\mathbf E} \xi < e^{-1}$ is sufficient for existence of an multiplicative stable algorithm, and extended this result onto a more general stationary ergodic input.

 It is also known, see e.g. \cite{Meh84} and \cite{Par92} that similar results (existence/nonexistence of a stable protocol if the input rate is below/above $e^{-1}$) hold for systems with either ``Empty--Nonempty'' binary feedback or ``Conflict--Nonconflict'' feedback.